Linux74656/SpaceEngineersLinuxPatches/README.md

 ## DUE TO ME BEING THEBIGDUMB<sup>tm</sup> you will need to refollw this guide and use the newly provided patches in this repo.
 This should fix most of the load hanging issues.

 #### NOTE: Currently this only works for the latest mainline branch of Space Engineers.
 (Version 1.192.102) This will NOT work for the MODSDK build eitther.
+#### NOTE2: You must apply the patches the the oringal game dlls. so copy the backups you made into the Bin64 folder, or verify your game integrity in steam.
+#### NOTE3: To apply the new patches you should be able to skip deleting and recreating the wine Prefix.
+IE Skip to How to apply the patches.

 First of all we need to ensure Space Engineers is setup properly:
 	This will assume you already know how to use Winetricks and where your Space Engineers 	install/Prefix is located.